Decision Making · 3 min read · 26 April 2026

 1. They commit before they're certain

-What they do that's different: they hold their commitment loosely.
+What they do that is different: they hold their commitment loosely.
 They're already watching for the next piece of sign that will confirm or contradict their read.
 The decision isn't a verdict.
-It's a hypothesis they're testing with their feet.

 After every track - successful or not - a good tracker goes back over what happened.
 What sign did they read correctly?
 What did they miss?
 What was the alternative interpretation they discounted, and why?
 This isn't optional.
 It's the practice that makes them better.